VisualOps/pysa/README.txt

 ------------------

 Having trouble, remarks or suggestions about Pysa?
-Contact us at pysa@mc2.io and we’ll help you sort it out.
+Contact us at pysa@mc2.io and we'll help you sort it out.